GuidesDiscussions

-Orka Small Teams: Supporting Information
+Orka Small Teams: Getting Started

-Getting Started with Orka Small Teams
+Getting to know Orka Small Teams

 Orka Small Teams is very similar to Orka, but has a few key differences.
 Namely, Orka Small Teams' defining differences are that the clusters are standardized and slimmed down to the bare resources that are needed.